Metaffordance

 5. Surgical robots

 Surgical assistive robots enhance the surgeon's precision by combining the surgeon's manual dexterity and control with real-time sensing, force feedback, and constrained movement.
-They create a virtual wall preventinmg the surgeon's hand and scalpal from slipping or cutting too far.
+They can create a virtual wall with force-feedback preventing the surgeon's hand and scalpal from slipping or cutting too far.
 These systems do not replace the surgeon; they amplify human skill through dynamically generated information and interaction.
+The metaffordance of surgical robots allows surgeons to perceive and act on affordances that would not be available with traditional surgical tools, such as the ability to perform minimally invasive procedures, access hard-to-reach areas of the body, and receive real-time feedback on tissue properties and instrument positioning.

 6. Art